k8ssandra/k8ssandra/docs/content/en/docs/contribution-guidelines/_index.md

   the content.
 1. When you're ready for a review, add a comment to the PR, and remove any "WIP" markers.
-1. After the Pull Request is reviewed and merged it will automatically be deployed.
+1. After the Pull Request is reviewed and merged it will be deployed automatically.
+There is usually a delay of 10 or more minutes between deployment and when the updates are online.

 ## Updating a single page